Los Angeles Trademark Attorney

 If you are involved in an opposition or cancellation proceeding in the Trademark Office, the cost is billed at our hourly rates as discussed above.

-TLO takes pride in providing patent, trademark, and copyright application services at reasonable rates.
+TLO takes pride in providing trademark services at reasonable rates.
 We welcome the opportunity to discuss your intellectual property needs, and to explain how we can help you protect your ideas and inventions.
-Contact Trojan Law Offices to schedule a consultation with an IP attorney.
+Contact Trojan Law Offices to schedule a consultation with our Los Angeles IP attorneys.